-For those looking for a way out of the touristy areas of Peru, Cordillera Blanca is an outdoor paradise full of stunning vistas, pristine natural areas and thrilling activities.
-Whether you are seeking a quiet, off-the-beaten-track place to relax in the fresh mountain air or the ultimate adrenaline-pumping adventure, you will find it in here.
+For those looking for a way out of the touristy areas of Peru, Cordillera Blanca is an outdoor paradise full of stunning vistas, pristine natural areas, and thrilling activities.
+Whether you are seeking a quiet, off-the-beaten-track place to relax in the fresh mountain air or the ultimate adrenaline-pumping adventure, you will find it here.

-With hundreds of mountain peaks, glaciers and lakes, Cordillera Blanca is a great destination to enjoy multi-day trekking, hiking, mountain biking, climbing and horseback riding.
-Some notable attractions include Laguna 69, Llanganuco Lake, Pastoruri Glacier, the ruins at Chavin de Huantar and the Punta Olimpica Pass.
+With hundreds of mountain peaks, glaciers, and lakes, Cordillera Blanca is a great destination to enjoy multi-day trekking, hiking, mountain biking, climbing, and horseback riding.
+Some notable attractions include Laguna 69, Llanganuco Lake, Pastoruri Glacier, the ruins at Chavin de Huantar, and the Punta Olimpica Pass.
 Keep an eye out for the peculiar Puya Raimondii plants that are native to the area.

 Good to know: After a long day of exploring this stunning mountainous area, there is no better way to end it than with a relaxing soak.
 You will find natural thermal baths in Monterrey.
 A fantastic hotel called Real Banos Termales Monterrey is nearby, and if you are spending the night there, you can enjoy these hot springs for free along with the beautiful waterfalls located behind the hotel.

-Eating in locally-owned restaurants instead of chain eateries allows you to sample local cuisine and supports local business as well.
+Eating in locally-owned restaurants instead of chain eateries allows you to sample local cuisine and supports local businesses as well.
 You will definitely hear about ceviche, Peru's national dish, while in the country.
 Although there are many tasty variations of this dish, it always consists of fresh, marinated fish.

 Peruvian cuisine, heavily influenced by the ancient Incas, comes with a touch of Spanish, Italian, German, and Japanese influences.
 Papas a la huancaina, causa, and cuy are some of the local favorites to try.
-Astrid y Gaston in Lima, Pachapapa in Cusco and Panchita in Miraflores are some of the top restaurants in Peru where you can enjoy local specialties.
+Astrid y Gaston in Lima, Pachapapa in Cusco, and Panchita in Miraflores are some of the top restaurants in Peru where you can enjoy local specialties.
 Do not forget to complement your meal with a glass of pisco, Peru’s national drink.

-Good to know: Peruvian cuisine varies slightly depending on whether you are visiting its coastal area, Amazon or the Andes.
+Good to know: Peruvian cuisine varies slightly depending on whether you are visiting its coastal area, Amazon, or the Andes.
 So make sure to try the local food everywhere you go.

 You must have heard of rainbows in the sky, but have you ever heard of a rainbow mountain?
 Well, there is one in Peru.
 Rainbow Mountain is a spectacular natural attraction located 60 miles from Cusco.
-The mountain is known for vibrant blue, purple, red and golden stripes running down its surface and is one of the world’s most incredible geological attractions.
+The mountain is known for vibrant blue, purple, red, and golden stripes running down its surface and is one of the world’s most incredible geological attractions.